babycaseny/English-Everyday/007-character.md

 2. What is the aims of the character in story?

 For example, when you are writing a horror story, you may need a character who can push the story forward by enter a haunted house.
-If the character is a coward, he/she will not go there.
-So you should design a character who are brave, otherwise the story will never go forward.

-Of course if you can give a reason to a coward, he/she may enter the haunted house too, such as forced by bully.
+If the character is a coward, he/she may not go there, and the story will not be move foward.
+So you should design a character who are brave, otherwise he/she should have a fair reason to enter the haunted house, such as forced by bully.

 Also the aims of character is important too.
 A character may kill some people in order to earn money, or begin an adventure in order to save his wife -- it is a power of character to action in the story, even if he/she may not finish the target at the end of story.